 This Agreement is flexible and may be ended by either party at any time.
-Save-A-Scoop may terminate the partnership for reasons including (but not limited to):
+Save-A-Scoop may terminate the partnership for any reason including (but not limited to) by written notice:

-Misrepresentation of the product or brand
+Misrepresentation of the product or brand by Influencer

-Inappropriate or harmful online behavior
+Inappropriate or harmful behavior by Influencer, including, but not limited to, online behavior

-Violation of platform terms of service
+Violation of platform terms of service by Influencer

-Extended inactivity
+Extended inactivity by Influencer

 Influencer may terminate the partnership at any time with written notice.